korthout/backport-action/README.md

 Default: `false` (disabled)

-Controls wheather the assignees of the original pull request should be added to the backports.
+Controls whether to copy the assignees from the original pull request to the backport pull request.
+By default, the assignees are not copied.

 ### `copy_labels_pattern`